 Contact an enrollment counselor for more information on specific scholarships and grants available.

-Students in online programs may be eligible for federal and/or state financial aid.
+Students may be eligible for federal and/or state financial aid.

 To determine your eligibility, you must:

 - Complete the FAFSA. with Northwestern's institutional code: 001883.

 - After acceptance into your program, Northwestern's financial aid office will put together a financial aid package for you.

 The Education Alumni Grant is available to Northwestern College alumni who completed their undergraduate education degree through Northwestern.
 Alumni wishing to pursue their Master of Education degree online at NWC will receive their first class free of charge.
 Students can choose from any of the M.Ed. program track offerings and are eligible if they meet the following criteria:

 - Graduated from Northwestern College with a Bachelor of Arts degree in early childhood, elementary education or a secondary education endorsement.